Moscow willing to negotiate with Ukraine

 The deputy prime minister noted that the Ukrainian side is now offering Russia serious industrial cooperation ties.
 "We have connections with Ukraine in high-tech industries.
 Production of missiles, engines, aircraft and many other areas are of interest to us," Shuvalov said.

 Meanwhile, political observers in Moscow urged the government not to interfere in the events in Ukraine.

-"If we were suddenly able to force [Ukrainian President Viktor] Yanukovych to agree to this step, Kyiv's membership in the customs union would likely be illusory and short-lived.
+"If we were suddenly able to force [Ukrainian President Viktor] Yanukovych to agree to this step, Kiev's membership in the customs union would likely be illusory and short-lived.
 We don't need to chase after an external effect.
 It makes sense to focus on practical agreements that would link the economies of the two countries together," said Mikhail Rostovsky of RIA Novosti.

 He stressed that if such agreements would be mutually beneficial, they would provide a stronger link, because sooner or later there will be a new leader in Kiev who will most likely be more focused on close cooperation with Brussels.